PharmD Handbook: Admissions

 Note: This Opportunity is for high school students applying to the University of Pittsburgh through the University’s Office of Admissions, as the School of Pharmacy does not admit first-year students directly to the professional program.

-Applicants who specify prepharmacy on their application, demonstrate academic success in high school, are accepted as a first-year student to the University of Pittsburgh, and indicate that they would like to be considered for the Pharmacy Guarantee Program will be reviewed by the Office of Admissions for the Pharmacy Guarantee.
-The review for offer the Pharmacy Guarantee includes prepharmacy students accepted to Pitt Bradford, Pitt Greensburg, and Pitt Johnstown who indicate that they would like to be reviewed for the Pharmacy Guarantee Program.
+Applicants who specify prepharmacy on their application, demonstrate academic success in high school, and are accepted as a first-year student to the University of Pittsburgh, and indicate that they would like to be consider for the will be offered a Pharmacy Guarantee will be reviewed by the Office of Admissions for the Pharmacy Guarantee.
+The review for offer of a the Pharmacy Guarantee includes prepharmacy students acceptance to Pitt Bradford, Pitt Greensburg, and Pitt Johnstown.

 To exercise the Pharmacy Guarantee, all applicants must: